1871fotc/fotc/docs/about/data.md

 ## Data Publishing tools

-We use [Data Curator](https://www.qcif.edu.au/news/data-curator-now-in-app-stores/) to package the data into a Tabular Data Package on GitHub.
+We use [Data Curator](https://www.qcif.edu.au/news/data-curator-now-in-app-stores/) to package the data into a Tabular Data Package.

 We are exploring tools to convert CSV data (the master) into Markdown tables for inclusion in this website: